Family Food on the Table

 Then I got smart and made a big batch of arugula pesto because it used a ton of arugula at one time.
 I froze some of the pesto and used it for sandwiches and pasta and potatoes and pizza.

-Finally, my husband said, “Enough with the arugula.” 😬
+Finally, my family said, “Enough with the arugula.”

-I love the stuff, but I could sorta see his point.
+I love the stuff, but I could sorta see the point.

-It’s been three years now and he’s finally recovered from our season of arugula overload.
+It’s been three years now and we've finally recovered from our season of arugula overload.

 Unfortunately, our new house doesn’t get great sun in the backyard so my garden plot has been drastically reduced.